 1.00 pm – St. Nicholas arrives at the Catherdral Christ Church Gate.

 1.15 pm – Short service in the Cathedral with singing of carols.

-From Westgate Towers join the annual fun Community Parade of schoolchildren and musicians, led by Big Bash, welcoming St Nicholas to Canterbury’s streets.
+From Westgate Hall join the annual fun Community Parade of schoolchildren and musicians, led by Big Bash, welcoming St Nicholas to Canterbury’s streets.
 St. Nicholas is greeted by Cathedral and City dignitaries at the Cathedral Gate at 13.00 followed by a short service in the Cathedral.
 Then refreshments and afterwards gifts from Canterbury Cathedral Shop on Burgate.
 Anyone can join in and enjoy the Fanfares during the Procession and the singing in the Cathedral!